Massillon Museum Accessibility Statement

 - For guests with young children, changing tables are located in the main restrooms on the lower level

-- Women are welcome to nurse throughout the Museum.
+- People who breastfeed are welcome to nurse throughout the Museum.
 For those who would like privacy, our Sensory Room is open to all.

 - Men's and women's restrooms are located on the lower level.
 Changing stations are located in both public restrooms.